 12 Photos Gallery of: How to Grow a Live Bamboo Fence

 Prepare the soil which well drained.
 Sloping slightly ‘is ideal.
 Choose the right location.
 Bamboo plants need partial sun, but not in full sun if you live in a tropical location.
 Bamboo also needs to be protected from strong winds.
 Plant your plants between 1 and 6 meters, depending on the species of bamboo.
 Water your bamboo, at least once a week during dry periods.
-Mow all the shoots that appear outside of what you want the live bamboo fence to grow.Tags : live bamboo privacy fence
+Mow all the shoots that appear outside of what you want the live bamboo fence to grow.Tags : living bamboo wall, live bamboo privacy fence